-Hong Kong is often seen as an ideal stopover destination for travellers visiting Asia, or travelling between Australia and Europe.
-Visiting Hong Kong with kids can often feel daunting – and you may not imagine that this bustling modern metropolis is a particularly child friendly city.
+However visiting Hong Kong with kids can often feel daunting – and you may not imagine that this bustling modern metropolis is a particularly child friendly city.

 Morning – Hong Kong Disneyland / Ocean Park / The Big Buddha

-In 48 hours in Hong Kong with kids, you will only have time to visit one of these – so read more below to see which one suits you best.
+In 48 hours in Hong Kong, you will probably only have time to visit one of these – so read more below to see which one suits you best.

 Hong Kong Disneyland

-One of the highlights of visiting Hong Kong with Kids is taking them to Hong Kong Disneyland.
-With a whole host of Disney characters to meet, fun Disney-themed rides, the Lion King show, Fantasy Parade and fireworks, you are guaranteed a day of fun and much excitement from the kids.
+One of the highlights of visiting Hong Kong with kids is taking them to the Disney Hong Kong park.
+With a whole host of Disney characters to meet, rides to enjoy, a Lion King show, the Fantasy Parade and fireworks, you are guaranteed a day of fun and much excitement from the kids.

 There are seven themed lands to explore, including Fantasyland, Toy Story Land and Adventureland, with all the favourite rides such as It’s a Small World, Mad Hatter Tea Cups and Space Mountain to enjoy, as well as some that are unique to Hong Kong Disneyland.